cncf/wg-serverless/workflow/spec/governance/readme.md

 * After a review, owners can approve the changes by commenting on the PR with "LGTM" ("Looks good to me"), request changes to the PR with "CR" ("Changes requested"), or reject the PR with "NA" ("Not acceptable").
 * Owners must provide an explanation for both "CR" and "NA" comments to the contributor.
-* 2 "LGTM" comments by different owners are needed in order for a change to be accepted.
+* 2 "LGTM" and no "NA" comments are needed in order for a change to be accepted.
-* If the contributor is an owner, then only 1 "LGTM" vote is needed.
-* If there is an existing "LGTM" vote by a owner and another owner comments with "NA", then the owners must work together to reach a concensus on the requested changes (preferably publicly including the contributor).
+* If there is an existing "LGTM" vote by a owner and another owner comments with "NA", then the owners must work together to reach a consensus on the requested changes (preferably publicly including the contributor).

 Note that as our contributors count increases we hope to add more owners and reviewers and update these rules accordingly.